-With Korona, you have the ability to view detailed reports on the Organizational Units (Stores.)
-These are Organization Reports.
-The Organization Report gives you a concise breakdown of a specific Organizational Unit.
+The Organization Report gives you a concise breakdown of a specific Organizational Unit (store).
 You have quick access to gross and net revenue, taxes collected, and discounts, among other information.
 Additionally, you can see the different payment methods, accounts, and top cashiers in the organizational unit during the reporting period.

 Viewing an Organization Report

 This report may be found under your Evaluations tab.
-If you are unable to locate it there you will need to edit the menu entries.
+If you cannot locate it there, you must Edit Menu Entries.

 This report will give you a wide variety of information.
-With this report, you can track items ranging from Gross Revenue to when the Last Receipt was processed.
+You can track items ranging from Gross Revenue to when the Last Receipt was processed.

 - Gross Revenue: The amount an Organizational Unit has made before taxes are taken out.